Columbia University president apologizes for involving law enforcement during anti-Israel encampment: 'I’m really sorry'

 Armstrong stated that she is trying to “change the presence of security” during her stint as Columbia president.

-“There’s kind of a moment that our community may need to come together and wrap our arms around our community here on Columbia, to rebuild those connections with each other, to kind of understand, ‘How do we create the community that we believe in, that also is trustworthy with our outside neighbors?’” said Armstrong.
+“There’s kind of a moment that our community may need to come together and wrap our arms around our community here on Columbia, to rebuild those connections with each other, to kind of understand, ‘How do we create the community that we believe in, that also is trustworthy with our outside neighbors?’”
+Armstrong said.

 Armstrong is filling in for former Columbia University president Minouche Shafik, who resigned from her position last month following what many saw as a failed response to anti-Israel demonstrations at the school’s Morningside Heights campus.